hjtrhodes/HomeStay/README.md

 - Bookings: User could view their bookings
 - NavBar: Simple navbar navigation
 - User can see their own spaces

-### My responsibilities:

-Planning:
-- Collaboratively completing the Multiclass design and Table design trying to pre-empt what data we would need about our user.

-Project Sprints:
-- Individual responsibilities: Integration of sessions into the login/logout/timeout functionality, using sessions to store user information which was then fed to routes, testing
-- Supported others by pair programming on: Knowledge sharing around sessions, creating routes, creating backend functions

 ## Functionality Added Since Project Completion